joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 inflammation.
 Unfortunately that is counter-productive in this case.
 In a pleurodesis we *want* inflammation!
 Inflaming the tissue is the whole point so that we can grow lots of scar tissue!
-So NSAIDs are great at relieving the pain from a pleurodesis, but defeat the entire purpose of the operation and you're not allowed to have them for several weeks after this surgery.
+So NSAIDs are great at relieving the pain from a pleurodesis, but defeat the entire purpose of the operation and for that reason you're not allowed to have them for several weeks after this surgery.

 Of the opioids I was given Norco was by far the best.
 Percocet was not too bad, but not as effective for me as Norco was.
 The worst was Diluadid, which I was